-Tri-colored Lakes at Mount Kelimutu, Flores
+Tri-colored Lakes of Kelimutu, Flores

-The tri-colored lakes of Mount Kelimutu are special for a naturally occurring phenomenon.
+The tri-colored lakes of Kelimutu are unique for a naturally occurring phenomenon.
 Due to the ever-changing colors and the varying colors amongst themselves, it is beautifully haunting.
 The local people here consider it a resting place for the departed souls.
 They believed that Mae was a god of the afterlife and those who died would sit by the base of the lake on their merits in life.
 Therefore, it is connected to the names of the lake, when translated, meant one for the souls of the people, another for the spirits of young people, and lastly for the spirits of soothsayers.

 These lakes change color dramatically and unpredictably from blue or green to red or black, making it one of the natural phenomena to be beheld by many.
 Moreover, the precariously steep road to get there makes it much more mysterious and mystifying.